jonkchan/SQL-Practice/README.md

 ### Retrieving Data from all Columns

-This In addition to being able to specify column(s), the SELECT keyword can be used to request all columns without having to list them out individually.This can be done by using the asterik (\*) wildcard
+This In addition to being able to specify column(s), the SELECT keyword can be used to request all columns without having to list them out individually.
+This can be done by using the asterisk (\*) wildcard

 #### Example: